 - 1/3 cup olive oil

-- juice of 1 lemon
+- Juice of 1 lemon

 - 1/2 cup grated Parmesan

 - 1/2 cup roasted sunflower seeds

 - 2 cups frozen peas

 - Bring a large pot of water to a boil and cook pasta according to package directions.
 Place the peas into the colander (still frozen) and drain the pasta over the peas.
 The peas will thaw almost instantly.
+Return to the pot.